QSI-marshallamey/sysadmintools/scripts/README.md

 #### Required Arguments
 * -n, -name: Name of the variable

+&nbsp;

 ### delete-env-variable
 *Delete an environment variable from the Parameter Store*

 #### Required Arguments
 * -n, -name: Name of the variable

+## SCRIPTS FOR DEALING WITH USERS
+    All the important variables used for these scripts and libraries are located in the Parameter Store of AWS Systems Manager.Remember not to save sensitive information directly in scripts!

 ### get-okta-user-list
 *Obtain a list of all users in an Okta instance*

+&nbsp;

 **onboard-new-employees**
 **reset-gsuite-passwords.py** - *Resets GSuite password for all users*